Rewzilla/c-debugging-tips/README.md

  - Is there a more effective way to organize and present these tools so they don't feel overwhelming to students?

+ - Add "further reading" sections to each page, with links to useful resources or tutorials.